alper/alpernl/content/posts/pivot-over-berlin/index.md

 What struck me most was that the whole thing seems to move so very slowly, deceptively so.
 When you allow yourself to get engrossed with one part of the video, one part of Berlin before you know it you have lost track of where you were and the entire thing has moved on.
 So much of Berlin to see in there.

 Tomorrow it's off to the opening of [the Casey Reas show at DAM](http://www.dam-berlin.de/mlExhibitions-pa-showpage-pid-3.html).

+[^1]: In the Berlin Carré, which is quite a bit different from the Amsterdam Carré.
+That I can assure you.